MCP Server

 • Windsurf

-• Any client that supports MCP HTTP transport
+• Any other client that supports MCP HTTP transport

 Setup